-in eastern Australia.
+There are 30 species of the native grass tree that exist throughout Australia including Tasmania.
 They grow about 1 metre every 100 years and have a lifespan of around 600 years.
 When they reach about 4 metres in height, they stop growing.
 In contrast to this, a stalk grows out the top of the tree at 2 to 3 cm per day and reaching over 3 metres in height.

 In the past, the grass tree was called "blackboy" due to being similar in appearance to an Aboriginal boy holding a spear.